Secretarybird: Description

 During flight, two elongated central feathers of the tail extend beyond the feet, and the neck stretches out like a stork.
 The plumage of the crown, upperparts, and lesser and median wing coverts is blue-grey, and the underparts and underwing coverts are lighter grey to grey-white.
-The crest is made up of long black feathers arising from the nape.
-The scapulars, primary and secondary flight feathers, rump and thighs are black, while the uppertail coverts are white, though barred with black in some individuals.
-The tail is wedge-shaped with white tipping, marbled grey and black colouring at the base, and two broad black bands, one at the base and the other at the end.
+The crest is made up of long, black feathers arising from the nape.
+The scapulars, primary and secondary flight feathers, rump, and thighs are black, while the uppertail coverts are white, though barred with black in some individuals.
+The tail is wedge-shaped with white tipping, marbled grey and black colouring at the base, and two broad, black bands, one at the base and the other at the end.

-Sexes resemble one another, although the male tends to have longer tail feathers, more head plumes, a shorter head and more blue-grey plumage.
-Adults have a featherless red-orange face with pale brown irises and a yellow cere.
-The legs and feet are pinkish grey, the upper legs clad in black feathers.
+Sexes resemble one another, although the male tends to have longer tail feathers, more head plumes, a shorter head, and more blue-grey plumage.
+Adults have a featherless, red-orange face with pale brown irises and a yellow cere.
+The legs and feet are pinkish-grey, and the upper legs clad in black feathers.
 The toes are short—around 20% of the length of those of an eagle of the same size—and stout, so that the bird is unable to grasp objects with its feet.
-The rear toe is small and the three forward facing toes are connected at the base by a small web.
-Immature birds have yellow rather than orange bare skin on their faces, more brownish plumage, shorter tail feathers and greyish rather than brown irises.
+The rear toe is small and the three forward-facing toes are connected at the base by a small web.
+Immature birds have yellow rather than orange bare skin on their faces, more brownish plumage, shorter tail feathers, and greyish rather than brown irises.

-Adults are normally silent but can utter a deep guttural croaking noise in nuptial displays or at nests.
+Adults are normally silent, but can utter a deep, guttural, croaking noise in nuptial displays or at nests.
 Secretarybirds make this sound when greeting their mates or in a threat display or fight against other birds, sometimes throwing their head backwards at the same time.
-When alarmed, the secretarybird may emit a high-pitched croak.
+When alarmed, they may emit a high-pitched croak.
 Mated pairs at the nest make soft clucking or whistling calls.
 Chicks make a sharp sound heard as "chee-uk-chee-uk-chee-uk" for their first 30 days.

 Distribution and habitat

-The secretarybird is endemic to sub-Saharan Africa and is generally non-migratory, though it may be locally nomadic as it follows rainfall and the resulting abundance of prey.
+The secretarybird is endemic to sub-Saharan Africa and is generally nonmigratory, though it may be locally nomadic, as it follows rainfall and the resulting abundance of prey.
 Its range extends from Senegal to Somalia and south to Western Cape, South Africa.

 The species is also found at a variety of elevations, from the coastal plains to the highlands.
-The secretarybird prefers open grasslands, savannas and shrubland (Karoo) rather than forests and dense shrubbery that may impede its cursorial existence.
+The secretarybird prefers open grasslands, savannas and shrubland (Karoo) rather than forests, and dense shrubbery that may impede its cursorial existence.
 More specifically, it prefers areas with grass under 0.5 m high and avoids those with grass over 1 m high.
-It is rarer in grasslands in northern parts of its range that otherwise appear similar to areas in southern Africa where it is abundant, suggesting it may avoid hotter regions.
+It is rarer in grasslands in northern parts of its range that otherwise appear similar to areas in southern Africa, where it is abundant, suggesting it may avoid hotter regions.
 It also avoids deserts.